Roskva-git/deepxplain/notes/deepxplain_notes.md

 ## Hate speech

+**What is the definition of hate speech?** Is there a difference between hate speech and offensive language?

 Introducing the HateXplain dataset, with a mission to reduce unintended bias toward communities who are targets of hate speech, by incorporating human rationales behind hate speech classification (Mathew et al., 2021)

 - Problems with the dataset: Annotated by Mturk workers.
 Inter-rater agreement of 0.46, and we found many instances that were wrong.